 The following list ranks the best colleges and universities in the U.S. for a Civil Engineering degree.
 Our ranking methodology takes into account factors such as education quality, average earnings of graduates, accreditation, and several other relevant factors.

-Massachusetts Institute of Technology is the best option for students thinking about a Civil Engineering degree.
+Massachusetts Institute of Technology is a great decision for students pursuing a Civil Engineering degree.
 In addition to its bachelor's programs, Massachusetts Institute of Technology offers graduate degrees in Civil Engineering.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

 Because of its affordable price and fantastic instructional programs, Massachusetts Institute of Technology is a good investment, attaining a position of #12 in Massachusetts.
-Graduates of this school typically don't have difficulties paying off their student loans; only 2.0% defaulted.
+Score more than 34 on the ACT?
+That's above the average applicant score, so definitely submit it.
 Get an idea of what being on campus at MIT is really like by seeing a few campus videos.

 Rensselaer Polytechnic Institute is among your top options if you want to study Civil Engineering.
 Grads of the civil engineering program state that they receive average early career wages of $55,362 and mid-career wages of $114,077.
 Placed in Troy, New York, this school is a sound choice for students who enjoy the thrills of a substantial city.

+Students from outside the U.S. need not be worried about sticking out mainly because 11.6% of RPI's students originate from countries outside the U.S..
 Students shouldn't let affordability concerns prevent them from deciding on Rensselaer Polytechnic Institute as 91.0% of students get some sort of financial aid.
-94.0% of first-year students come back for their sophomore year.
 Get an idea of what student life at RPI is like by enjoying some campus videos.